 - Topical steroid sprays or topical antihistamines generally provide only temporary relief from these symptoms, and while infections can be treated temporarily with antibiotics, septoplasty is a very effective and simple way to eliminate symptoms attributable to a deviated septum.

 Septoplasty can help you if you’re having trouble breathing due to a deviated septum you’ve had since birth, or due to a septal trauma event.
 If you believe your overall quality of life will be improved, then septoplasty may be right for you when it comes to fixing aesthetic and breathing problems with your nose.

 Even if you do not snore, a deviated septum can induce symptoms of a sore throat, postnasal drip, nosebleeds and other challenging issues.
 Since a deviated septum is debilitating to regular breathing, you may also be experiencing lower energy levels overall.
-Michigan ENT & Allergy Specialists offers septoplasty/deviated septum treatments to help the residents of Holland, Grandville, Grand Haven, South Haven, or Northeast Grand Rapids and the surrounding Michigan communities.
+Michigan ENT & Allergy Specialists offers septoplasty/deviated septum treatments to help.
 Contact our office today to schedule your personal consultation.